pagong/team-container/README.md

 * *Nextcloud* for sharing documents and calendars
 * *Rocket.Chat* for well organized browser based text chat.
 Apps for mobile platforms are available.
 * *Jitsi Meet* for browser based video conferencing.
 Apps for mobile platforms are available.
+* *Plik* is a scalable & friendly temporary file upload system (like wetransfer).

 All you need is
 * A linux server, prefarably running Ubuntu 18.04 LTS or another Debian GNU/Linux derivate.
+There is a [compatibility list for some hosting providers](https://github.com/ct-Open-Source/team-container/wiki/Compatibility) in the wiki.
 * A domain name, e.g. example.org and four subdomains pointing to your server, i.e. www.example.org, cloud.example.org, chat.example.org and video.example.org
 * basic experience with the linux terminal

 Knowledge of container technology or other typical linux admin topics is not required.

 The first container ((Kubernetes, Rancher, helm) you install contains Traefik.
 Traefik routes incoming traffic to either the web server nginx or one of the other three containers you will install subsequently.
 Each of those containers runs an instance of Nextloud, Rocket.Chat or Jitsi Meet.
 The routing decision is based on the server name specified when setting up the containers.
 All four servers should have the same domain name.

+# Roadmap / Contribute

+A lot of improvements are on our agenda.
+Have a look at the [Project board at GitHub](https://github.com/ct-Open-Source/team-container/projects/1) and feel free to create an issue or PR!

 # Getting started